-- NQF #3610 30-Day Risk Standardized Morbidity and Mortality Composite Following Transcatheter Aortic Valve Replacement (TAVR) (American College of Cardiology (ACC)) - NQF #3613e Appropriate Treatment for ST-Segment Elevation Myocardial Infarction (STEMI) Patients in the Emergency Department (ED) (Centers for Medicare & Medicaid Services (CMS)/Yale Center for Outcomes Research & Evaluation (CORE))
+- NQF #3610 30-Day Risk Standardized Morbidity and Mortality Composite Following Transcatheter Aortic Valve Replacement (TAVR) (American College of Cardiology (ACC)) - NQF #3613e Appropriate Treatment for ST-Segment Elevation Myocardial Infarction (STEMI) Patients in the Emergency Department (ED) (Centers for Medicare & Medicaid Services (CMS)/Yale Center for Outcomes Research & Evaluation (Yale CORE))

-Brief summaries of the spring 2021 measures are included in the body of the report; detailed summaries of the Standing Committee's discussion and ratings of the criteria for each measure are in Appendix A.
+Summaries of the measures currently under review are included in the body of the report.
+Detailed summaries of the Standing Committee's discussion and ratings for each measure are in Appendix A.